 One of the most striking contradictions that I have come across as a therapist is the discrepancy between the centrality of the affect of shame in humans, and the lack of attention shame has received in the study and practice of psychology.
 In my own training, I was taught to attend to a wide range of feelings: anger, fear, sexuality, excitement, sadness, but rarely, if ever, the feeling of shame.
 Shame is also avoided in the "real" world as well.
 In fact, most of us feel shame about feeling shame.
 As a result shame is rarely acknowledged to others, or even to oneself.
 In the last five years I have been paying much more attention to shame in working with my clients, and am amazed at how crucial attending to this feeling is to doing psychotherapy.
 As with any feeling, when shame is denied it will only resurface to create even more pain and havoc.

-which are part of the "shame family of feelings" may be so
+mortification, which are part of the "shame family of feelings"

-feelings, rage at the one we feel shamed by, or terror that we
+rage at the one we feel shamed by, or terror that we will be

 If distress is the affect of suffering, shame is the affect of indignity, transgression and of alienation.
 Though terror speaks to life and death and distress makes of the world a vale of tears, yet shame strikes deepest into the heart of man.... shame is felt as inner torment, a sickness of the soul....the humiliated one feels himself naked, defeated, alienated, lacking in dignity and worth.

 Helen B. Lewis, a pioneer in recognizing the importance of shame to psychotherapy, argued that shame really represents an entire family of emotions.
 This family includes: humiliation, embarrassment, feelings of low self-esteem, belittlement, and stigmatization.
 Shame is often a central ingredient in experiences of being: